theupdateframework/taps/tap13.md

 There likely also needs to be a clarity pass throughout to make this potential use mode clearer in the specification.

-From an operational standpoint, a lost targets key for a delegated target could have been remedied before by the repository but this no longer works in every case.
-For example, previously if the repository delegated to a target from the top-level targets role, that file could be updated by the top-level targets role if Alice’s key changed or was lost.
+From an operational standpoint, a lost targets key for a delegated targets role could have been remedied before by the repository but this no longer works in every case.
+For example, previously if the repository delegated to a targets role from the top-level targets role, that file could be updated by the top-level targets role if Alice’s key changed or was lost.
 However, as the repository’s root role is no longer trusted to provide top-level targets keys and different clients may have different top-level targets keys, any clients using this